RHIT-CSSE/csse220/Docs/grading_guide.md

 # Examples

-## Example of Documentation

 Remember: EVERY class must be documented!
 Above each class, you should include a (Javadoc) comment that has:

-* A description of the class, which includes its main purpose/function
+* Required: A description of the class, which includes its main purpose/function
-* How to instantiate and use the class
+* Optional: How to instantiate and use the class

+## Example of Good Documentation

 Here is an example that shows a simple class with “good” style and documentation.
-This represents the minimum documentation to receive full credit on any assignment when style/documentation is part of    the grading rubric for the assignment:
+This represents complete documentation which will clearly receive full credit on any assignment when style/documentation is part of the grading rubric for the assignment (meaning you wrote 50% or more of the file):

     /**
     *	Class: GoodExample